AdaCore/libadalang/ada/doc/testsuite.rst

 API.

-So when you want to write a new test, think about what you want to test specifically and then chose the most appropriate driver to write your testcase.
+So when you want to write a new test, think about what you want to test specifically and then choose the most appropriate driver to write your testcase.
 Note that at some point you may want to write your own test driver to write a lot of testcases that all do the same kind of things.